screwdriver-cd/guide/docs/user-guide/configuration/environment.md

        X.Y: "Z"
 ```

-Then `process.env.REGION.INSTANCE` won't work, and you must use `process.env['REGION.INSTANCE']` dot notation to access as well in nodejs, or other programming languages.
+Then `process.env.X.Y` won't work, and you must use `process.env['X.Y']` dot notation to access as well in nodejs, or other programming languages.